unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 In addition to managing a crew of selfish malcontents, the **pirate captain** is a variation of the bandit captain, with a ship to protect and command.
 To keep the crew in line, the captain must mete out rewards and punishment on a regular basis.

-More than treasure, a bandit captain or pirate captain craves infamy.
+More than loot, a bandit captain or pirate captain craves infamy.
 A prisoner who appeals to the captain’s vanity or ego is more likely to be treated fairly than a prisoner who does not or claims not to know anything of the captain’s colorful reputation.

 ### Berserker